 How to move an object with keyboard

-The Horizontal axis takes the left and right arrows and the vertical axis takes the up and down arrows.
+The Horizontal axis takes the left and right arrow inputs and the vertical axis takes the up and down arrow inputs.

 Unity by default operates in the XZ plane so we will add the input to the x and z axis.
 In case of 2D, you can add the input to the X and Y axis.
 We are also using a speed variable to control the speed of player movement.
 You will need to do some trial and error until you get the right movement speed.